 If you’re new to animated light shows, you may want to keep the setup simple and manageable.
 Try using a scheduler like that of the xLights or Vixen software.
 As a rookie, you may want to avoid using an FPP (Fully programmable processor), which runs the show on a small microcomputer.
 This will help free up your computer’s resources for other applications and help you learn.

 After connecting all of your lights, you’ll need to connect the controller to your computer.
 If you’re using an Ethernet cable, you’ll need to connect the lights to your computer with the help of a network switch or hub.
 I strongly recommend maintaining a separate network from your home network.
 This way you don’t have to worry about network saturation resulting in lights lagging, because of someone else in the house playing online games or watching videos at the same time.

 There are many different resources on the internet to help you learn your way around building a light show.
 The two best resources I have found are YouTube and a Facebook Group called Official xLights Support Group.
 Don’t be discouraged and start small.
+We have other articles that can assist you to animate Christmas pixels to music at Rusty Griswold’s Light Display as well.
 Whatever you don’t build this year, well, there is always next year!
 Have fun!